mida18/tbrain--2019/README.md

 ## Data cleaning
 #### Categorical columns
-> ordinary features
+> Ordinary features
 >> * Replace accordingly with integers from small to large.
 >> * The part of the empty value is filled with "zero value" because it cannot bring comparable information.

-> logical features
+> Logical features
 >> * Replace the binary feature with the content of Y/N with the value 1/0.
 >> * Since the value "0" here already has a representative message, we use the value "2" to fill in the blank value.

-> nominal features
+> Nominal features
 >> * Use dummy variables for conversion (empty values are also classified as a category).

 #### Numerical columns